Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Why Need a Design Registration?

-A unique industrial design refers to the creation of new and innovative features for a product, which can be easily recognised by their distinct shape, formation, patterns, embellishments, and the combination of these elements.
+A unique industrial design refers to the creation of new and innovative features for a product, which can be easily recognised by its distinct shape, formation, patterns, embellishments, and the combination of these elements.
 When a design reaches its completed stage, it immediately catches the eye and has a positive impact on customers in the market.
 There are several important reasons why a business entity should consider registering their designs:

 • To obtain effective and convenient legal protection, preventing imitation or misuse of unique designs in India.